Samsung files ITC complaint to block Nvidia chips from U.S. - Bloomberg

+GLOBAL MARKETS-Profit-taking trips up Asian stocks, Korean won slips on Trump trade threat

+* Korea stocks, won down after Trump says trade deal needs change

-South Korea's Samsung Electronics Co Ltd (005930.KS) has filed a complaint with the U.S. International Trade Commission seeking to block computer-graphics chips made by Nvidia Corp (NVDA.O) from the U.S. market, Bloomberg reported.
+Nov 21 South Korea's Samsung Electronics Co Ltd has filed a complaint with the U.S. International Trade Commission seeking to block computer-graphics chips made by Nvidia Corp from the U.S. market, Bloomberg reported.

 Samsung had accused Nvidia of infringing several of its chip-related patents and for making false claims about its products, counter-suing after Nvidia filed a suit against the company in September.

-The Korean company's lawsuit came after Nvidia accused it and rival Qualcomm Inc (QCOM.O) of infringing patents on its graphics-processing unit (GPU).
-[ID:nL3N0R61S0]
+The Korean company's lawsuit came after Nvidia accused it and rival Qualcomm Inc of infringing patents on its graphics-processing unit (GPU).

 Samsung, which had filed the lawsuit in a U.S. federal court on Nov.
 4, is seeking damages for deliberate infringement of several technical patents, including a few that govern the way semiconductors buffer and use data.